dalmo1991/superflexPy/doc/build_element.rst

 ..              and existing ones modified.
 Once the guide will reach its final
 ..              version, this box will disappear.

-.. note:: If you build your own component using SuperflexPy, we would appreciate
+.. note:: If you build your own SuperflexPy element, we would appreciate
           if you share your implementation with the community (see :ref:`contribute`).
-Please remember to contribute also to the :ref:`elements_list` page to make other users aware of your implementation.
+Please remember to update the
+          :ref:`elements_list` page to make other users aware of your implementation.

 .. _build_element:

-Expand SuperflexPy: build customized elements
+Expand SuperflexPy: Build customized elements
 =============================================

 This page illustrates how to create customized elements using the SuperflexPy